 I don't really care about the specifics of Stallman's position on genderless pronouns.
 But these kinds of discussions are held among those who actually defend the usage of genderless pronouns.
 His opinion on "better genderless pronouns" is not transphobia.

 Then there is criticism on his opinions on termination of pregnancy due to Down syndrome.
 Context: a 2016 piece in The Guardian which states that the new test "is expected to lead to a greater number of terminations as more women agree to be screened".
-So women are free to make that choice, and apparently it is expected that choice to lead to a greater number of terminations, but Stallman cannot declare himself is in favor of termination of pregnancy in those cases, for whatever reason...
+So women are free to make that choice, and apparently it is expected that having such choice available will lead to a greater number of terminations, but Stallman cannot declare himself is in favor of termination of pregnancy in those cases, for whatever reason...

 And yes, one of his comments regarding persons with Down syndrome is simply rude and disrespectful.